M-ZubairAhmed/M-ZubairAhmed/src/posts/05-setting-up-webpack-for-react-project-doesnt-have-to-be-scary/index.md

 ### [Connecting babel and webpack](https://github.com/M-ZubairAhmed/react-scaffolding-kit/commit/f1ece0ce227b351fff4892955e3bb46574a1d4a0)

 By adding the package, webpack still wont be aware of babel.
 To do that lets add in a configuration file for webpack, and name it `webpack.dev.config.js`.
-Why dev in the name ? thats because we would like to keep our production and dev webpack configuration seperate.
+Why dev in the name ? thats because we would like to keep our production and dev webpack configuration separate.

 ```javascript
 module.exports = {